 Tata Technologies Partners With Stratasys To Offer 3D Printing Solutions

 Tata Technologies, a global engineering and product development digital services company, announced a partnership with Stratasys, one of the world’s leading additive manufacturing companies based in India, to provide advanced 3D printing solutions to the Indian manufacturing ecosystem.
+Another fantastic news for the Indian 3D printing industry to see a large corporation like Tata Technologies supporting the technology.

 Furthermore, the collaboration will combine Stratasys’ full capabilities and offerings in the polymer space, including products designed to yield multi-colour functional prototypes, machines best suited for manufacturing tooling components, and systems focused on mass production applications, with deep manufacturing domain knowledge and Tata Technologies’ robust presence in the manufacturing sector, to deliver end-to-end 3D printing solutions from concept to product.